-You cannot take resit exams while doing the summer projects, because that would be too much work.
+You cannot take resit exams while doing the summer projects, because that would be too much work and the programme rules do not permit it.
 You must re-take the exams in the next academic year.

-FAQ 2 Now that I have completed the taught programme, can I come back in a few years and do the MSc project work once I have some work experience / more money / taken a holiday?
+FAQ 2 Now that I have completed the taught programme (PG Diploma), can I come back in a few years and do the MSc project work once I have some work experience / more money / taken a holiday?